bitwizeshift/bit-memory/Readme.md

 The optional `allocate` function _may_ throw.
 If this is not defined, then `allocator_traits<Allocator>::allocate(...)` defines a custom one that -- on failure -- calls a global out-of-memory handler.

+### 4. Allocator info

+The Allocator concept in this library optionally supports a member function named `infO()` that returns an `allocator_info` object.
+This object is used for _naming_ the allocator so that it can be uniquely identified in case an error handler is called.

 ## Memory Management

 The Allocators in this library are designed around a few crucial concepts: